logicalclocks/hops-docs/docs/user_guide/hopsworks/jupyter.rst

 Starting Jupyter with Git
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To start versioning your Jupyter notebooks is quite trivial.
-First copy the web URL of your repository from GitHub.
+First copy the web URL of your repository from GitHub or GitLab.

 .. _github_copy_url.png: ../../_images/_github_copy_url.png
 .. figure:: ../../imgs/jupyterlab_git/github_copy_url.png